Australian Outdoor Living’s top tips for attracting native wildlife to your backyard

 Depending on what native wildlife you have around you, your selection of plants should provide them with adequate nectar and seeds all year round.

-Banksias are ideal plants for attracting birds, as they offer nectar and seeds that are favourites among a wide variety of bird species.
+Banksias are ideal plants for attracting birds, as they offer nectar and seeds that are favourites among a wide variety of species.
 This will encourage birds to visit, and more importantly, return.

 One clever and unique way to attract a variety of birds is by installing a bird feeder in your backyard.